top of page

 • Hooper, S., Wetherington, C. & Martinez, D. (2013).
 Typical Development and Factors Affecting Development.
 In S.R.
 Hooper and W. Umansky (Ed.), Young children with special needs.
 New Jersey: Pearson.

-Prior research grant support
+Research grant support

 Impact of a motivational interviewing intervention on mothers’ visitation patterns in a level IV NICU (2018)